pelithne/appservice-to-containerapp/exercise2.md

 > Role assignment propagation may take 30–120 seconds.
 If you get 403s immediately after deployment, wait and retry.

 ## Create Source Code

+What we are doing here is just piping text from the commandline into a few files.
+Its convenient to do it this way, because we can use the environment varibles defined previously, like ````AOAI_ENDPOINT```` and ````AOAI_API_VERSION````.
+Less copy-paste.
+Please spend some time to look at the source code though, or have an LLM like copilot explain it.

 ```bash
 mkdir -p openai-api && cd openai-api
 cat > Program.cs <<'EOF'